 If you ever need to convert copies into international units, there are about 5.6 copies in one international unit, so 5,000 copies/mL equals about 893 IU/mL.
 Remember to keep copies of your lab information on file so you can track your status.
 An Excel spreadsheet works great.

 Adults with undetectable or low viral loads and no signs of liver damage are in an “inactive” stage.
-Adults with normal ALT (SGPT) levels, which usually indicate no current liver damage, and undetectable or viral loads less than 2,000 IU/mL generally do not require treatment.
+Adults with normal ALT (SGPT) levels, which usually indicate no current liver inflammation, and undetectable or viral loads less than 2,000 IU/mL generally do not require treatment.
 However, it is important to confirm with your doctor that there is no evidence of advanced liver disease.
+This phase may be lifelong, decades, or not long at all.
+That is why monitoring in this inactive phase remains important.

 Why is it important to measure HBV DNA during treatment?
 When daily antiviral pills (either tenofovir or entecavir) are prescribed, doctors measure your HBV DNA to see if the drug is working to reduce your viral load.
 Antivirals work by meddling with the viral DNA so the virus cannot reproduce effectively.
 Doctors measure your viral load to make sure the antiviral is working.